hexian000/kcptun-libev/README.md

 ./kcptun-libev -c server.json
 ```

-See [server.json](server.json)/[client.json](client.json) in the source repo for your reference.
+See [server.json](server.json)/[peer.json](peer.json) in the source repo for your reference.

-Let's explain some fields in server.json/client.json:
+Let's explain some fields in server.json/peer.json:
 - The client side "listen" TCP ports and send data to "udp_connect".
 - The server side receive data from "udp_bind" and forward the connections to "connect".
 - Set a password is strongly suggested when using in public networks.
-- Log level: 0-6
+- Log level: 0-6, the default is 2 (INFO)

 ## Credits